floaterest/note/README.md

-# UofTears
+# Notes

-This is where I keep my notes
+This is where I keep my portable notes